Newton Biocapital

 Series B in 2018

-Acticor Biotech SAS is a biotechnology company based in Paris, France, focused on developing therapeutic monoclonal antibodies for acute thrombotic diseases, particularly ischemic stroke.
-The company's lead product, Glenzocimab, is a humanized antibody aimed at addressing the critical need for new treatment options in the acute phase of stroke.
-Stroke affects approximately 15 million people worldwide each year, resulting in significant mortality and disability.
-Current treatment options are limited, with only one recommended therapy that benefits a small percentage of patients, highlighting the urgent demand for more effective solutions.
-Acticor Biotech was founded in 2013 and aims to provide innovative therapies that can significantly improve outcomes for stroke patients.
+Acticor Biotech is a clinical-stage biopharmaceutical company based in Paris, France, founded in 2013.
+The company specializes in developing therapeutic monoclonal antibodies aimed at treating acute thrombotic diseases, particularly focusing on acute ischemic stroke.
+Its lead product, Glenzocimab, is a humanized antibody designed to address the urgent need for effective therapies in the acute phase of ischemic stroke, a condition that affects approximately 15 million people globally each year, leading to significant mortality and disability.
+Currently, there is a lack of effective treatment options, with existing therapies demonstrating limited efficacy and accessibility.
+Acticor Biotech seeks to provide innovative solutions to improve outcomes for stroke patients, addressing a critical gap in current medical care.

 Sequana Medical